-- Ensure the dataset has editor tracking enabled using the UTC time standard.
+- Ensure the dataset has editor tracking enabled using the UTC time zone.
 To enable editor tracking, right-click the dataset, click Manage, and click Enable Editor Tracking.

 You can also use the Enable Editor Tracking tool.

-- Right-click the dataset, click Manage, and click Register as Versioned.
+- Right-click the dataset and click Manage, and click Register as Versioned.

 You can also use the Register As Versioned tool.